Land Rover vehicle maintenance guide

 Land Rover upgrade advice

 Although it might be a natural reaction to be careful of suggestions to spend money on upgrades, a reliable and reputable specialist will develop a personal relationship with each regular customer to understand how a particular vehicle is used.
 When appropriate, advice will be given on modifications that will improve performance, reduce fuel costs, improve the ride and handling and maximise vehicle safety.
 For most drivers, this might be nothing more than a change of tyre type or more frequent oil changes.
-However, the addition of a HALTEC chip can, for example, vastly improve power and economy and some suspension upgrades will make the vehicle far safer for off-road work.
+However, some suspension upgrades will make the vehicle far safer for off-road work.
 It all comes down to trust in the selection of a service provider with skill and integrity.

 This article is one of many written by ASPAC Consulting,in collaboration with the technical experts at Graeme Cooper Automotive.